jordyjwilliams/jordyjwilliams.github.io/about/index.md

 ---

 ## Overview
-Hi, I'm Jordy, a recently graduated Acoustical Engineer from the UK.
-I'm currently working for a hearing technology startup based in Berlin.
-As well as this I am a volunteer teacher of an `Introduction to Python` programme at [ReDI school](https://www.redi-school.org/berlin) (see more below).
+Hi, I'm Jordy, an Acoustical Engineer from the UK.
+I'm currently working as a freelance Audio (Research) Engineer and Python Develoer.
+Primirally I work for a hearing technology startup based in Berlin.
+Previousy I have been a volunteer teacher of an `Introduction to Python` programme at [ReDI school](https://www.redi-school.org/berlin) (see more below).

 If you'd like to get in touch feel free to contact me on any of the methods given here.